This page contains affiliate links. For more information please read my Disclosure Policy.

 - 1 1/2 cups white sugar

-Remove seeds and skins from loquats.
+- Remove seeds, the white pith beneath the seeds, and skins from loquats.
 Chop to small dice.

-Cook, stirring occasionally to prevent sticking or burning, until fruit has broken down to small pieces and the jam has thickened enough to cling to the spoon and leave a trail on the bottom of the pan when the spoon is dragged through.
+- Cook, stirring to dissolve the sugar.
+Continue to stir occasionally to prevent sticking or burning, until fruit has broken down to small pieces and the jam has thickened enough to cling to the spoon and leave a trail on the bottom of the pan when the spoon is dragged through.
 About 25 minutes.
 Discard the vanilla bean pod.